New phase in Chern-Simons theory on lens space

-In order to obtain a real saddle point equation (\ref{eq:sad}) we use an analytic continuation in $p$.
+\emph{Discussion :} In order to obtain a real saddle point equation (\ref{eq:sad}) we use an analytic continuation in $p$.
 However if we use an analytic continuation in $\lambda$ \cite{Chattopadhyay:2019lpr}, we would also get a real saddle point equation for YD distribution $u(h)$ in $h$ plane with a $\coth$ kernel similar to what considered in \cite{Arsiwalla:2005jb}.
-Solution of this equation renders a YD distribution which never crosses the maximum value $1$ for $p=1$.
+Solution of this equation renders a YD distribution which crosses the maximum value $1$ for $p>2$ only.
+Hence one can exhibit a phase transition only for $p\geq 3$.
 The YD distribution is different from the one-gap eigenvalue distribution obtained in this paper.
 But with a proper analytic continuation of $p$ and $\lambda$ one can relate the two \cite{Chattopadhyay:2019lpr}.
-The YD distribution obtained in \cite{Arsiwalla:2005jb,Marino:2004eq,Chattopadhyay:2019lpr} violates the integrability bound for some value of $\lambda$ between $0$ and $1$.
-In strictly $k,N\ra \infty$ limit the sum over $\cR$ in (\ref{eq:cspfSF}) is unrestricted.
-Hence one should not expect any phase transition in the system for $p=1$.
-But when we consider the level and rank to be large but finite and take the double scaling limit properly we observe the phase transition.
+However, the YD distribution obtained in \cite{Arsiwalla:2005jb,Marino:2004eq,Chattopadhyay:2019lpr} violates the integrability bound for some value of $\lambda$ between $0$ and $1$.
+In strictly $k\ra \infty$ limit the sum over $\cR$ in (\ref{eq:cspfSF}) is unrestricted.
+Hence one should not expect any phase transition in the system.
+In this paper we have shown that calculating free energy in saddle point approximation matches with $T_{00}^2 S_{00}$ after we analytically continue $p$ back to its original value.
+One can look into the analytic structure of free energy in the complex $p$ plane and see that there is absolutely no problem in going from $p\leftrightarrow ip$.
+But the same trick does not give the same result in the other phase of the theory.
+The question is why.
+To understand this we need to look at the relation (\ref{eq:cspfSF}).
+The sum is over integrable representations.
+This is valid for any $N$ and $k$ (however large).
+If one takes $N, k \ra \infty $ limit without any restriction, then the sum runs over all possible Young diagrams with any number of rows and any number of columns.
+However, here we are considering a particular limit $N, k \ra \infty $ keeping $N/k$ fixed.
+Under this condition the sum becomes restricted - one does not sum over all possible Young diagrams.
+Therefore we do not expect that in the double scaling limit the above identity holds.
+This is exactly what we see in our derivation.
 In the double scaling limit $\theta_i$s are defined in such a way (\ref{eq:thetaidef}) that they have range between $0$ and $2\pi$ and the dominant representations are always integrable.
 But this change of variables imposes a cap on the eigenvalue distribution which triggers a phase transition in the theory.

 The 't Hooft expansion of the PF of $SU(N)$ CS theory on $S^3$ is proposed to be dual to topological closed string theory on the $S^2$ blow up of the conifold geometry \cite{Gopakumar:1998ki} for arbitrary $\lambda$ and all orders of $1/N$.
 In canonical framing the CS PF is equal to $\cS_{00}$ and an exact function of $\lambda$ which matches with string theory side.
 In Seifert framing, we observe that the PF of CS theory in the gapped phase is equal to that in the string theory side.
 But the PF in cap-gap phase differs from $\cS_{00}$ for $\lambda>\lambda^*$.
 Dependence of phase on the choice of framing is bit puzzling here.
 The question is why a new phase pops up in the theory when we take the double scaling limit.
 The saddle equation (\ref{eq:sad}) also admits multi-cut solutions, which were related to some non-perturbative D-instantons \cite{Morita:2017oev}, are different than the cap-gap phase.
 It would be interesting to understand the meaning of this new phase in the string theory side as well.